Aircraft certification documentation

 The previous European certification documents, AMC 20-4 (RNAV 5), TGL 10 Rev 1 (P-RNAV/RNAV 1), AMC 20-26 (RNP (AR) APCH), AMC 20-27 & AMC 20-28 (RNP APCHs) were all superseded with the publication of the second edition of the CS-ACNS.

 EASA has considered the current and future aircraft equipment and has assumed that most, if not all, aircraft are equipped with one or more GNSS receivers.

-The sections of CS-ACNS that are specific to Navigation can be found below.
+The section of CS-ACNS that is specific to Navigation can be found below.
 However, the full document is found on the EASA website and can be accessed here.